Oggy and the Cockroaches: The Movie: Plot

-In "The Incredible Jack Holmes & Oggy Watson", based on the story Sherlock Holmes, Dee Dee and Marky, who are working for Joey, steal Olivia's key to Big Ben.
+In "The Incredible Jack Holmes & Oggy Watson", based on Sir Arthur Conan Doyle's Sherlock Holmes stories, Dee Dee and Marky, who are working for Joey, steal Olivia's key to Big Ben.
 She thus asks the detective Jack Holmes for help, with Oggy helping out on their adventure as much as he can.
 With London's year coming to an end, hijinx ensues.

 In the CGI story "Oggy-Wan Kenoggy", parodying Star Wars and the film Star Wars: A New Hope, Oggy-Wan Kenoggy (with the help of Jack) traverses through space itself to hijack a ship.
 Tasked to stop Bob Vader from trying to destroy the world, he readies himself with his lightsaber.
 However, Bob has another idea; he sends out his troops, the three cockroaches.
 It doesn't go as they might expect.
 Oggy and the cockroaches almost fell into the cannon.
 Bob tries to destroy them, however, Joey gives Bob a sad face, reminding the two of them about their lives together as babies.
 But Bob doesn’t fall for it, and instead turns on the laser.
 He tires to destroy the unnamed green planet, but Jack stops it.
-After the fourth timeline ends with a large explosion, Bob cries in frustration at the sight of his now-destroyed ship and the blue cat and the three bugs (with their limbs detached) end up falling into a vast ocean.
+After the fourth timeline ends with a large explosion, Bob cries in frustration at the sight of his now-destroyed ship, and the characters (with the ccoockkroaches's limbs detached) end up falling into a vast ocean.
 As the animation style returns to 2D animation, the cat’s limbs fell in the ocean and slowly morphs into a blue amoeba.
 The amoeba is once again made fun of by three other amoeba.
 And for one more time, the four amoebae evolve into Oggy and the cockroaches, and the former ends up chasing after the latter trio on the same desert island from the opening scene once more.
-However, after the credits, an offscreen incident Oggy yowls from sends the roaches into laughter.